 - Maintain the organization's website (www.orwac.org) that promotes the interest, activities, and membership of the organization.

-- Update information on the website.
+- Update information on the website and archive meeting minutes.

 Section 9.
 The Immediate Past-President shall serve a two year term.
 The term follows fulfillment as President and upon the election of an incoming President.